Mordarski-Networks/Mordarski-Networks-assets/README.md

 You can open issues at [here](https://github.com/Mordarski-Networks/Mordarski-Networks-assets/issues).

-Although I may be slow to respond because I have a real job and can't look at GitHub all day.
+Although our company may be slow to respond, we will still try to look at our GitHub as soon as possible.

 ## Where can I contact you?

-You can contact me through [GitHub Discussions](https://github.com/Mordarski-Networks/Mordarski-Networks-assets/discussions).
+You can contact us through [GitHub Discussions](https://github.com/Mordarski-Networks/Mordarski-Networks-assets/discussions).

 ## Is there a hosts file version of this filter list?